bigginlab/WaterDock-2.0/README.md

 Note that both the ligand and the protein file should have the correction protonation state.

-To generate the receptor pdbqt file, we recommend AutoDockTools (ADT), but if you are on a Mac with Catalina there is currently no 64-bit version.
+To generate the receptor pdbqt file, we recommend AutoDockTools (ADT - get MGLTools from http://mgltools.scripps.edu/downloads), but if you are on a Mac with Catalina there is currently no 64-bit version.
 In that case you might be avle to use the AFR package (see here https://ccsb.scripps.edu/adfr/how-to-create-a-pdbqt-for-my-receptor/)

 # Examples/Tests